sky-shiva/data-cleaning-project/Readme.md

 "1234.56"  ➜  1234.56 (float)

 After processing, the spend column becomes clean, numeric, and analysis-ready — no currency symbols, no commas, just pure numbers.

+# why i have taken demo.ipynb and demo.csv

+see i have taken demos because to explain clearly about the replacing of correct values you can understand by seeing the code in demo.ipynb